johan-erik/johan-erik/README.md

 - 👀 I’m interested in machine learning and music
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on projects involving music creation and ML
-- 📫 How to reach me mail: johan@spica.se
+- 📫 How to reach me mail: johan.strombom@gmail.com

 <!---
 johan-erik/johan-erik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.